-Average of Member's Highest Compensation for 5 Consecutive Years (up to Social Security Integration Level) x 1.50% X Years of Service Credit x 105% Plus: Average of Member's Highest Years of Service Compensation for 5 Consecutive Years X 1.75% X Credit X 105% (over Social Security Integration Level) Credit
+Average of Member's Highest

+Compensation for 5 Consecutive

+Years (up to Social Security

+Integration Level)

+Years of

+x Service x 105% Credit

+Plus:

+Average of Member's Highest

+Compensation for 5 Consecutive

+Years (over Social Security

+Integration Level)

+Years of

+x Service x 105% Credit

 A reduced early retirement benefit is available at age 55 and vested.
 Members are vested with five years of service credit.
-Service related disability benefits are provided regardless of length of service.
-Five years of service is required for non-service related disability eligibility.
-The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+Service-related disability benefits are provided regardless of length of service.
+Five years of service is required for non-service-related disability eligibility.
+The service-related and non-service-related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.
-Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
+Member and beneficiary annuitants are entitled to automatic cost-of-living adjustments (COLAs) after retirement.
 A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
 The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
 No COLA is granted if the change in the CPI is less than one-half percent.
 A one percent COLA is granted if the CPI change is between one-half percent and one percent.
 Members who leave employment may withdraw their employee contributions, plus any accumulated interest.

 Contributions - Contributions for state employees and higher education employees are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 THDA employees are non-contributory, as are most members in the Closed State and Higher Education Employee Pension Plan.
 State and higher education agencies make employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
 By law, employer contributions for the Closed State and Higher Education Employee Pension Plan are required to be paid.
-Employer contributions by THDA for the year ended June 30, 2019, to the Closed State and Higher Education Employee Pension Plan were \$1,930,643, which is 19.23 percent of covered payroll.
+Employer contributions by THDA for the year ended June 30, 2021, to the Closed State and Higher Education Employee Pension Plan were \$1,790,683, which is 20.23% of covered payroll.
 The employer rate is expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.